About The College

 Use of reserved titles

-In B.C., only dietitians who are registered with the College of Complementary Health Professionals of BC can legally call themselves:
+In BC, only dietitians who are registered with the College of Health and Care Professionals of BC (CHCPBC) can legally call themselves:

 • “Dietitian” or